Ruweydha/Akan-Names/README.md

 #### This is an Akan Names Website.
 #### By Ruweydha Abdinoor.
 ## Description
 This is a website that generates an Akan name for the user depending on the day of the week that they were born and their gender.
 The user needs to enter the details of the day that they were born and the Akan name is generated.
-It contains a table to refer to for those who know the day of he week that they were born.
+It contains a table to refer to for those who know the day of the week that they were born.
 ## Setup/Installation
 This application currently only works on a web browser only hence no installation required.